 - School can analyse data to inform CPD sessions

 - Once it is set up, there is little to do

 - Can develop ways of involving non-teaching staff, e.g. Year leaders conducting drop-ins

-For all of the above reasons and the fact that it makes it so easy to demonstrate where you are at in terms of teaching and learning.
+I would recommend SISRA Observe to another school for all of the above reasons and the fact that it makes it so easy to demonstrate where you are at in terms of teaching and learning.

 When I met with the Ofsted inspector to talk about teaching and learning, it was easy to show him where we were with regards to standards.
 I could show him book scrutiny, learning walk and formal observation data for each staff member, department, the school as a whole and even look at the trend over the past year(s).
 He was impressed with how we used it and could see the impact it has had on our journey to outstanding.
 It had been used as a tool to focus our priorities and drive the standards of teaching and learning to an outstanding level.

 I cannot wait to get to grips with the new version and the anticipated flexibility for it!

 by Claire Keddy, Head of Teaching School, Northern Co-operative Teaching Alliance